DyGnROLE: Asymmetric Pretraining for Edge Classification on Dynamic Graphs

 We report Macro and Weighted F1 scores for model evaluation.
 While we include Weighted F1 for consistency with the DTGB benchmark, we prioritize Macro F1 for our analysis.
 In real-world interaction networks, class distributions are often heavily skewed, yet rare interaction types (e.g., military action or high-quality technical answers) frequently carry the most semantic importance.
 Macro F1 ensures that models are evaluated on their ability to capture these distinct behavioral patterns rather than merely memorizing the dominant statistical trend.

+The experimental setup handles unlabeled data based on the native capabilities of each baseline class.
+Standard supervised baselines lack self-supervised objectives and require labeled data to learn representations, rendering them incapable of processing the unlabeled history.
+Conversely, the self-supervised baselines and DyGnROLE use unlabeled data during a pretraining phase.
+The models are pretrained on the full unlabeled training split of a given dataset.

-We adhere to the chronological data splits defined in the DTGB benchmark.
-During pretraining, DyGnROLE is trained and validated on the full training and validation splits.
-During evaluation on the future edge classification task, all models are trained using only the most recent 10,000 labeled edges from the training set, immediately preceding the validation split.
-For validation, the models use the most recent 1,500 edges of the validation split.
+We enforce limited-label regimes to evaluate data efficiency.
+We evaluate model performance across four settings of label availability: 1,000 training and 150 validation edges; 5,000 training and 750 validation edges; 10,000 training and 1,500 validation edges; and 20,000 training and 3,000 validation edges.
+In each setting, models are trained using only the specified number of the most recent labeled edges immediately preceding the validation split.
+The models are validated using the specified number of the most recent edges immediately preceding the test split.
 Performance is evaluated on the full test split.
-All reported metrics are averaged over five independent runs using different random seeds.
+All reported metrics are averaged over 5 independent runs using different random seeds.